vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 should spare no effort to attain identity with the mantras."
 223. In the Tantrāloka; Abhinavagupta explains that Brāhmaṇs, Kṣatri

 yas, Vaisyas, eunuchs, women, Sudras, and any other kinds of per son desirous of initiation should be initiated without being asked their caste.
 However, the teacher should take this into consider ation at the time when knowledge is imparted to them.
 Further more, the teacher, who is the basis of knowledge, should set seven sessions.
-These sessions are: initiation, explanation, compassion, friendliness, contemplation of the śāstras, unification with Siva, and giving away of food, etc. See TĀ 23:20b/23a.
+These sessions are: initiation, explanation, compassion, friendliness, contemplation of the śāstras, unification with śiva, and giving away of food, etc. See TĀ 23:20b/23a.

 Chapter Nineteen 224.
 As for the purpose of this rite, Abhinavagupta writes: “This type